miyabis/SeleniumTestAssist/README.md

 It is a wrapper library to use Selenium in MSTest.
 Preparing such as Selenium is a little easier.
 The screenshot will be output to the result of MSTest when you use the method that was prepared.
+Get a screen shot that is output as Excel.

 How to get